Museum of Chinese in America 40.71947° N -73.999176° W

 The Museum of Chinese in America (MOCA) is an arts and cultural center dedicated to the experiences of people of Chinese descent in the United States.
 Located in Manhattan's Chinatown, its art and interactive exhibits help all students develop an understanding of Chinese American history and culture.

-*Please see our availabilities below as we offer programs outside of our regular hours for the public.*
+*Please see our availabilities below as we offer programs outside of our regular hours for the public.
+Programs can be scheduled on Tuesdays.*

 MOCA is excited to offer both in-person and virtual, educator-led programs for school groups from grades K-12, as well as college, adult, and older adult groups.